Rudy Giuliani: Giuliani Partners

-Bracewell & Giuliani
+Bracewell and Giuliani

 In 2005, Giuliani joined the law firm of Bracewell & Patterson LLP (renamed Bracewell & Giuliani LLP) as a name partner and basis for the expanding firm's new New York office.
 When he joined the Texas-based firm he brought Marc Mukasey, the son of Attorney General Michael Mukasey, into the firm.
 Despite a busy schedule, Giuliani was highly active in the day-to-day business of the law firm, which was a high-profile supplier of legal and lobbying services to the oil, gas, and energy industries.
 Its aggressive defense of pollution-causing coal-fired power plants threatened to cause political risk for Giuliani, but association with the firm helped Giuliani achieve fund-raising success in Texas.

 In 2006, Giuliani acted as the lead counsel and lead spokesmen for Bracewell & Giuliani client Purdue Pharma, the makers of OxyContin, during their negotiations with federal prosecutors over charges that the pharmaceutical company misled the public about OxyContin's addictive properties.
 The agreement reached resulted in Purdue Pharma and some of its executives paying $634.5 million in fines.
 Bracewell & Giuliani represented corporate clients before many U.S. government departments and agencies.
 Some clients have worked with corporations and foreign governments.
 The firm was rebranded as Bracewell LLP after Giuliani left it in January 2016, reportedly by "amicable agreement".